uvarc/rc-website/content/userinfo/howtos/storage/drive-mapping.md

 +++

 _Research Standard_ and _Research Project_ storage can be mapped to your Windows or Mac computer as a remote drive.
+SMB exports for new shares are not created by default and must be specifically requested.
+If you need SMB access, please have the PI of the share submit a request so the export can be provisioned.
-If you are off Grounds you must be running a VPN, such as the UVA Anywhere or the More Secure VPN from [ITS](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).
-We recommend the More Secure VPN if that is available to you.
+If you are off Grounds, you must be connected to a VPN, such as the UVA Anywhere VPN or the More Secure VPN from [ITS](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).
+The More Secure VPN is recommended where available.

 # Windows